… continued from a previous entry

 However, other religions concern themselves more with right action than right belief, with humility and compassion instead of creed and dogma.
 While this emphasis on right action rather than right belief can be found in the West, it is more prevalent in the self-salvation traditions of the East.

 Of course, Eastern religions make use of metaphysically dubious notions like reincarnation, karma, lila, samsara, moksha, etc. and their practitioners can be as superstitious and spiteful as Western religious believers.
-Still, Eastern religions are typically less concerned with literal or historical truth and more accepting of modern science than Western religions.
+Still, Eastern religions are typically less concerned with literal or historical truth and more accepting of and reconcilable with modern science than Western religions.
 So our previous criticisms of Western religious beliefs don’t apply straightforwardly to Eastern religions.

 Put differently, eastern religions typically focus less the meaning of life and more on finding meaning in life through activities such as searching for truth, being compassionate, reducing desires, or experiencing self-realization, bliss, liberation, or oneness with reality.
 Even to the extent there is a stated meaning of life—for example escaping the cycle of birth and rebirth in Hinduism, Jainism, and Buddhism—the emphasis is on how to achieve this goal.
 In other words, eastern religions generally place more emphasis on acting to find enlightenment rather than believing that salvation depends on accepting certain propositions.

 While all eastern religions largely share these traits, Buddhism is especially anti-dogmatic, anti-metaphysical, and practical.
 It provides instructions for good living, ending suffering, understanding reality, cultivating compassion and achieving mindfulness.
 Moreover its central tenets—that reality is radically impermanent and that we lack a core self—are consistent with findings in modern science.
 To the extent that it can be called a religion, as opposed to a philosophy of life, Buddhism is the best one that humans have created.
-For insight into finding meaning in life, Eastern wisdom devoid of supernaturalism is generally a good guide.
+For insight into finding meaning in life, Eastern wisdom devoid of supernaturalism is often a reasonable guide.